dwitka/ManiMaps/README.md

 ### Project Description:
 ManiMaps is currently a working python application that uses the Google Maps API to extract data.
 Access to the app is gained through a CLI.
 It reads a standard text file where each line consists of an address, it builds an http request and sends it to google's servers.
-The app receives a json response which is then refined and structured.
+The app receives a json response which is then processed.

 ***distance.py*** module extracts distances between addresses.